Environmental and Urban Studies Program Bard College PO Box 5000 Annandale-on-Hudson, NY 12504

 B.A., Cornell University; Ph.D., Yale University.
 Awards include Social Science Research Council International Dissertation Research Grant (1998–99); Wenner-Gren Foundation Predoctoral Research Grant (1998–99).
 Author, Drifting Rhinos and Fluid Properties: The Turn to Wildlife Production in Zimbabwe (Journal of Agrarian Change); coeditor, Zimbabwe: The Politics of Crisis and the Crisis of Politics.
 Teaching experience at Georgetown University (2001–02), Yale University, Quinnipiac University.
 At Bard since 2003.

 M.S.
 Natural Resources & Environment, University of Michigan (Behavior, Education, & Communication).
 B.S.
 Environmental Studies cum laude, University of Vermont (Environmental Education, Environmental Anthropology, and Community & International Development).

 Tom O'Dowd is the program coordinator for Environmental and Urban Studies.
 Tom oversees EUS communications (website, facebook, newsletter, events), advises students (requirements, internships, careers, writing), and teaches the EUS Practicum (community development and environmental education).
 He has a background in teaching about the environment, training interns, and developing education programs.
 His specialties are environmental education, environmental psychology, natural history, and environmental stewardship.
-If you want to get involved with environmental activities at Bard (eel monitoring, canoe program, therapy dogs), contact Tom!
+If you want to get involved with EUS, whether through environmental activities (eel monitoring, canoe program, environmental education) or urban activities (urban planning, social justice, design), contact Tom!